Recently in Pharmaceutical Interests, Public Interests Category

 "physicians generally dismiss post-menopausal changes as part of the 'natural' aging process.
 Their attitude, [Dr. Wilson] suggests tartly, stems from the fact that "most doctors, being male, are themselves immune to the disease."
 As he sees it, the menopause is "castration," and [Wilson] asks whether his colleagues would tolerate so casually a similar fate in themselves.

-So that was it.
-In the era of women's liberation, Wilson accused men as standing-by while women became one day bra-less free spirits, the next "castrated" at the youthful age of 50.
-Which is why in 1966, as Time Magazine put it:
+So in the era of women's liberation, Wilson accused men as standing-by while women were one day bra-less free spirits, and the next day "castrated" at the youthful age of 50.
+Which is why in 1966, as Time Magazine wrote:

 All over the U.S., women in their 40s and 50s are going to doctors and demanding "the pills that will keep me from growing old."
 Women in their 60s and over are asking for "pills to make me young again."
 In each case, what they are really asking for are doses of hormones to slow down or reduce the ravages of age.